Best Online Criminal Justice Programs in Manhattan, KS (2026)

 Frequently Asked Questions

-How many accredited criminal justice programs are near Manhattan, KS?
+How many accredited criminal justice schools are near Manhattan, KS?

-Our directory lists 5 criminal justice programs within 100 miles of Manhattan.
-The closest is Washburn University in Topeka, KS (49.6 miles), and the farthest in our top picks is Highland Community College (84.9 miles).
-0 of these programs are offered fully online.
+Our directory has 10 accredited schools offering criminal justice programs near Manhattan.
+The closest is Washburn University in Topeka, KS (49.6 miles), and the farthest in our top picks is Kansas City Kansas Community College (99.6 miles).
+0 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying criminal justice roles near Manhattan?